suddhasatwahackathon/angular2appMaterial/README.md

 # Angular 2.0

+### Project Dependency

+Nodejs Installed, if already installed skip that

+### Installation

+* npm install

+* npm install @angular-cli - g (We are using angular-cli tool so need to install globally, if you have these tool installed already in global skip that)

+### Running the Application

+To run the app , we need to type

+ng serve --open

+### Hierarchy use in Angular 2.0 structure:

 Unlike in angular1.x all the module loaded in the single library and we can’t isolate that one and for which the size is more.
 But In angular2 we can use the particular angular module on demand.
+As example below

 ###### @angular/common - commonly needed directives and services.